popsUlfr/steamos-btrfs/README.md

 It is safe to revert to the original files if the btrfs conversion was not attempted.

 **Please make sure you have enough free space before attempting the conversion.
 At least 10-20GiB and/or 10-20% free space should usually be fine.**

+**When mounting an SD card that is fat, exfat, ntfs formatted:** the eject function in the Steam Client will not work because the `compatdata` folder is bind mounted from the internal storage.
+To manually unmount: `sudo systemctl stop sdcard-mount@mmcblk0p1.service`.

 **Double-click the downloaded file**